Surrey Undergraduate Research Journal (SURJ)

 Call for papers

 We welcome research papers, articles adapted from dissertations, reflections and conference reports.
-Our next call for submissions will be announced in the new year.
+Our call for papers is currently open and closes on Thursday 28th February.
 Please read 'Information for undergraduate students' below to find out how to submit an article.

 Information for undergraduate students